 Archive for mistakes SmartBlogs

-The following answers and images are provided by the Young Entrepreneur Council, an invite-only organization composed of the world’s most promising young entrepreneurs.
-The YEC recently launched #StartupLab, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses via live video chats, an expert-content library and e-mail lessons.
+The Young Entrepreneur Council is an invite-only organization comprised of the world’s most promising young entrepreneurs.
+YEC recently launched StartupCollective, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses.
+Read previous SmartBlogs posts by YEC.

 I wish I could go back in time and eliminate toxic team members from the moment they became toxic.[…] Continue Reading »